Fashion & Technology (FASN) | Wilson School of Design

 FASN 4151 3 credits

-Students will critically analyze the apparel industry in relation to the global and local economy.
-Through study of the interrelatedness of consumer purchasing patterns, international trade regulations, and raw materials and production sourcing they will examine the global apparel supply chain.
+Students will critically analyze the apparel industry in relation to the global and local market.
+They will examine sustainable apparel supply chains by connecting consumer purchasing patterns, international trade regulations, and raw materials and production sourcing.
 Students will manage manufacturing cost and quality analyses while evaluating the integration of ethical supply chain management in the development of a business scenario for an identified apparel collection.

 Level: UG